pnnl/LOPO/README.md

-# Douglas Rachford Solvers
+# Learning to Optimize With Proximal Operators
-This contains an implementation of Douglas Rachford for solving general optimization problems by first and second order approximations.
-In addition it contains a parameteric implementation of DR that learns metrics for proximal operators to speed up DR convergence in the parameteric setting
+This repo contains implementations of two operator splitting solvers Douglas Rachford (DR) and Alternating Direction Method of Multipliers (ADMM) for solution of general optimization problems by second order approximations.
+In addition it contains a parameteric implementation to learn metrics for proximal operators to speed up convergence in the parameteric setting.
+This is the work presented in this paper https://arxiv.org/abs/2404.00882 .
+Note though that in the implementation here metric learning is performed in an unsupervised fashion for ease of use.

 # Contents
-This Repo contains several implementations:
+This Repo contains several examples:

-1. DRcorrection: This is a nonparameteric implementation of the Douglas Rachford algorithm
-2. ParaMetricDR: This containtains a metric learning implementation of Douglas Rachford for parametric problems.

-## DR correction
-This folder contains:
-1. DRSolver.py: The implementation of Douglas Rachford for solution correction
-2. pQP_Example.py: An example implementation on a parameteric quadratic programming problem
+1. pQp example: This is an example highlighting the effect of metric learning on a toy quadratic programming problem
-3. RosenBrock_Example.py: An example implementation on a nonlinear, nonconvex programming problem

-## ParaMetricDR
-This folder contains:
-1. ParaMetricDRSolver.py: The implementation of a metric learning Douglas Rachford for solution correction
-2. pQP_Example.py: An example implementation on a parameteric quadratic programming problem
+2. porfolio example: This example demonstrates performance on a larger quadratic problem
-3. RosenBrock_Example.py: An example implementation on a nonlinear, nonconvex programming problem
+3. Quadcopter example: Shows application of the methodology for a model predictive control application

+4. LOPO: Contains the relevant code that implements the solver methods.